 Meaning of Occurrence in a General Liability Policy

-Many lawsuits filed against businesses are based on allegations of bodily injury or property damage.
-To protect themselves against such suits, businesses purchase commercial general liability insurance.
+Many businesses protect themselves from lawsuits based on allegations of bodily injury or property damage by purchasing commercial general liability insurance.
 A commercial liability policy covers damages an insured business is legally obligated to pay for bodily injury or property damage caused by an occurrence.
-The word occurrence has a specific meaning that is explained in the policy Definitions.

 What Does Occurrence Mean?